-Vehicle means "...any motor vehicle intended for travel on land and propelled by mechanical power, but not running on rails, and any trailer, whether or not coupled, to the exclusion of pedal cycles with pedal assistance as defined by Article 2(2)(h) of Regulation (EU) No 168/2013 of the European Parliament and of the Council"
+"...any motor vehicle intended for travel on land and propelled solely by mechanical power or requiring EU type approval conformity but not running on rails, and any trailer whether or not coupled"

 Executive summary

 The Motor Vehicle Insurance Directive (MID) ensures that when a vehicle is insured for third party liability in one of the Member States, this cover must apply in the territory of all Member States.
 ECF very much supports this Directive as a way of ensuring cyclists that are seriously injured in crashes with motor vehicle will have reliable access to compensation from personal and material damages.